Skip to content

 Dubai Alcohol License for Residents and Expats

-As of August 2020, a new system has been implemented which replaces the old “red card”.
-Now it is no longer required to present a copy of the passport, the passport photo and the visa, but only the Emirates ID.
+Starting from August 2020, a new system has been implemented to replace the old “red card” system.
+Now, instead of submitting a copy of your passport, passport photo, and visa, you only need to present your Emirates ID.

-The application for the Dubai Alcohol License can be made directly in the African + Eastern or MMI stores.
-The issue of the license is not immediate, in fact it takes from 2 to 3 weeks, because the request is forwarded to the Dubai Police for approval.
+You can apply for the Dubai Alcohol License directly at African + Eastern or MMI stores.
+It’s important to note that the issuance of the license is not immediate, and it typically takes 2 to 3 weeks as the request is forwarded to the Dubai Police for approval.

 The basic requirements to obtain a Dubai Alcohol License for UAE Residents are: